-BookPALS (Performing Artists for Literacy in Schools), a program of the Screen Actors Guild Foundation (www.sagfoundation.org), is one of the fastest growing literacy programs in the country.
+BookPALS (Performing Artists for Literacy in Schools), a program of the SAG-AFTRA Foundation (www.sagaftrafoundation.org), is one of the fastest growing literacy programs in the country.
 Our volunteer actors read aloud to children at public elementary schools, museums, hospitals, fairs, online and on the phone helping to introduce them to the wonderful world of reading and literacy.

 BookPALS is founded on a clear premise: children must be exposed to the magic of books to develop a love of reading.
 Who better to make that magic come alive than actors, gifted in the art of storytelling?